 - Use a damp cloth or mop to wipe off the remaining paste.
 Finish the job by going over the entire tiled area with spray cleaner and wipe down with a clean cloth or mop.

-Having a tiled bathroom (or cleaning grout!) isn’t for everyone though, and if that’s the case a hassle-free alternative are wall panels.
+Tiling your bathroom (or cleaning grout!) isn’t for everyone though, and if that’s the case, a hassle-free alternative are our wall panels.
 They’re easy to fit, low maintenance and affordable.
 They can be cut to size to fit any area of your bathroom instead of tiles.
-Mira Showers have a range that features BioCote® technology that reduces bacteria and mould growth by up to 99.9%!
+Our range features BioCote® technology that reduces bacteria and mould growth by up to 99.9%!

-> Find out even more bathroom cleaning tips in our guide to deep cleaning your bathroom.
+Find out even more bathroom cleaning tips in our guide to cleaning shower glass and removing watermarks.